The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed systems: Introduction

+Over the last decade, sponge-like sets have been studied intensively, especially in cases where all of the contracting maps in the IFS are orientation preserving.
+Unfortunately, even for this specific class of self-similar sets, many basic topological properties are still far from clear to us.
+Criteria for generalized Sierpi\'nski carpets that are totally disconnected or have only finitely many connected components are given in~\cite{LLR13} and~\cite{Xiao21}, respectively.
+Partial results on the quasisymmetric and Lipschitz classification of Sierpi\'nski sponges can be found in~\cite{BM13,BM20,RW17,Xi20} and references therein.
+In a recent paper~\cite{DLRWX21} joint with Dai, Luo and Wang, the authors provided characterizations of connected Sierpi\'nski carpets with local cut points.

+For general cases allowing rotations and reflections, the topology becomes involved and there are few existing studies.
+For example, it is simple to observe that there are $|\mathcal{O}_d|^{|\I|}$ different IFSs provided $\I$ is fixed, but the enumeration of distinct attractors is difficult since many of them coincide.
+This problem was solved in~\cite{FO07} by Falconer and O'Conner using group theory.
+In the case when $d=2$, Fraser~\cite{Fra12} investigated the self-affine generalization of our sponge-like sets and calculated their packing and box dimensions under some open set type conditions.

+In this paper, we are able to determine the connectedness of any given sponge-like set $F$.
+By Hata's criterion, it suffices to check whether $\varphi_i(F)\cap\varphi_j(F)=\varnothing$ for all $i,j\in\mathcal{I}$.
+Note that $\varphi_i(F)$ (resp. $\varphi_j(F)$) is just a scaled copy of $O_i(F)$ (resp. $O_j(F)$).
+Our key idea is to regard $(O(F))_{O\in\mathcal{O}(d)}$ as the attractor of some special graph-directed system (see Lemma~\ref{lem:cantortypeatt}) and to determine whether its coordinates intersect with each other.
+Let us pause here to give a brief introduction to graph-directed sets and related work.

-Graph-directed sets constitute a frequently explored class of typical fractals.
-These sets can be regarded as a generalization of self-similar sets, and the standard process of generating them is as follows.
+Graph-directed sets can be regarded as a generalization of self-similar sets, and the standard process of generating them is as follows.
 Let $G=G(\V,\E)$ be a directed graph where $\V=\{1,2,\ldots,n\}$ is the vertex set and $\E$ is the edge set.
 Assume further that for each vertex in $\V$, there is at least one edge starting from it.
 A graph-directed IFS (iterated function system) in $\R^d$ is a finite family $\Phi=\{\vp_e: e\in\E\}$ consisting of contracting similarities from $\R^d$ to $\R^d$ indexed by edges in $\E$.
-It is well known (please see~\cite{Fal97} or~\cite{MW88}) that there is a unique $n$-tuple of non-empty compact sets $(K_1,\ldots,K_n)$ such that
+It is well known (see~\cite{Fal97} or~\cite{MW88}) that there is a unique $n$-tuple of non-empty compact sets $(K_1,\ldots,K_n)$ such that

 where $\E_{i,j}$ denotes the collection of edges in $\E$ from $i$ to $j$.
 Such a tuple is usually called the \emph{graph-directed attractor} associated with the graph-directed system $(G,\Phi)$, and the corresponding \emph{graph-directed set} often refers to the union $\bigcup_{i=1}^n K_i$.